-For the first six months of 2020, income tax expense was \$63 million.
-The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses, and losses with no tax benefit due to valuation allowances.
-We are a partnership for U.S. federal tax purposes, therefore, any tax effects associated with the U.S. are recognized by our members and not reflected in our tax expense.
+For the six months ended June 30, 2020, income tax benefit was \$16 million.
+The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses and losses with no tax benefit due to valuation allowances.

-In response to the COVID-19 pandemic, the CARES Act was enacted on March 27, 2020 in the U.S., and includes measures to assist companies.
-For the six months ended June 30, 2020, there were no material tax impacts to our condensed consolidated financial statements as it relates to COVID-19 measures.
+In response to the COVID-19 pandemic, the CARES Act was enacted on March 27, 2020 in the U.S., and includes measures to assist companies, including allowing net operating losses originating in 2018, 2019 or 2020 to be carried back up to five years.
+For the six months ended June 30, 2020, we elected to carry back losses to 2014 and accordingly recognized a tax benefit and applied for a cash refund for \$75 million.